KyleBanks/RESTCache/README.md

 - ```server.port```: The port on which to run RESTCache (Default: 7654)
 - ```debug```: When set to TRUE, logs all cache actions (GET, SET, etc.) and other debugging related output to console.log

+# <a name="contrib"></a>Contributing

+Contributions are welcome!

+Whether it's submitting an extension to become an official RESTCache action, or completing one of the [issues] (https://github.com/KyleBanks/RESTCache/issues) from the issue tracker, Pull Requests are very much appreciated.

+If you find issues with RESTCache, or are interested in features/changes, please create a [new issue](https://github.com/KyleBanks/RESTCache/issues/new) in order to discuss implementation.